Cartmanishere/zippyshare-scraper/README.md

 * You have to run the script on the same system which you are using for downloading otherwise some links may not work. ( Maybe Zippyshare uses IP logging to enable downloads ¯\\\_(ツ)_/¯ )

 * The direct download links stop working after a few hours ( About 3-4 hrs, maybe).
 Don't know the exact time period.
 At that point, you can rerun the script to get new download links to the same files which will work without problem.

+* The script runs into an error when the "File not exist" zippyshare page loads.
+I am working on a way to handle that situation so it gives appropriate output.

 ### License :